 Suspension, alteration, or postponement of an Auction

-Energinet, PRISMA or GSA may at any time before the start of an Auction due to unforeseen circumstances postpone or cancel a planned Auction provided Energinet, PRISMA or GSA informs the Shippers of this without undue delay by email to the Shipper Administrator.
+Energinet, PRISMA or GSA may at any time before the start of an Auction due to unforeseen circumstances postpone or cancel a planned Auction provided Energinet, PRISMA or GSA informs the Shippers of this without undue delay by urgent market message (UMM) using the ENTSOG platform.

-Furthermore, Energinet is entitled to make decisions at its own discretion on any matter when hosting an Auction, including whether or not to discontinue an Auction temporarily or postpone it due to system failures or technical failures, errors in reserve prices and amounts, obvious market errors regarding the bidding etc. In such cases, Energinet shall inform the Shippers without undue delay by . sending an email to the Shipper Administrator.
+Furthermore, Energinet is entitled to make decisions at its own discretion on any matter when hosting an Auction, including whether or not to discontinue an Auction temporarily or postpone it due to system failures or technical failures, errors in reserve prices and amounts, obvious market errors regarding the bidding etc. In such cases, Energinet shall inform the Shippers without undue delay by urgent market message (UMM) using the ENTSOG platform.

 FCFS (First Come First Served)